 The Federal Government owns the St. Anthony Falls Lock, which is operated by the U.S. Army Corps of Engineers.
 USACE has two Congressional authorizations for the site: navigation and flood management.
 Navigation authorization was suspended in 2015 by an act of Congress.
-The Corps is now undertaking a disposition study for the entire series of Locks serving the Upper River, including the Upper Lock, the Lower Lock, and Lock 1.
+The Corps launched a disposition study for the entire series of Locks serving the Upper River, including the Upper Lock, the Lower Lock, and Lock 1, in the summer of 2018.
+However, the passage by Congress of the 2018 Water Resources Development Act in 2018, and in particular, Section 1225 of that bill, led to changes in scope and timing for consideration of the three Locks.
+Currently, the Corps is undertaking a disposition study for the Upper Lock only, and the Locks further downstream will be considered at a future date.

 The City of Minneapolis was a cost sharing partner with the U.S. Corps of Engineers in the development of the initial civil works project, having contributed not only dollars, dredging rights, and land, but also making adjustments to 12 bridges along the navigation corridor in order to enable barge traffic to serve the Upper Harbor.
 The City has a strong interest in the future of the Lock as a civic and public amenity in keeping with adopted plans.
 In June of 2017, the City passed a resolution to include a request for $1.5 million pre-design dollars in its 2018 bonding request.
-A final request was submitted to Minnesota Management & Budget (MMB) in October 2017.
-MMB staff and state legislators toured the Lock with the City and FL&D in the last quarter of 2017 and the first quarter of 2018.
+That request was unsuccessful in the 2018 cycle, and has remained on the City's list in 2019.
+MMB staff and state legislators have toured the Lock with the City and FL&D, once in the last quarter of 2017 and once in the first quarter of 2018.

 The National Park Service secured a use agreement for visitor services on the Lock in 2016, shortly after the closure of the Lock to navigation, and that usage was expanded in 2017.
-The National Park Service's nonprofit partner, Mississippi Park Connection, has invested in programming and activation of the Lock with support from Friends of the Lock & Dam.
-The National Parks Conservation Association undertook visioning for the Lock in 2016, resulting in the creation of an Ideas Book.
+The National Park Service's nonprofit partner, Mississippi Park Connection, has managed programming and activation at the Lock with support from Friends of the Lock & Dam and other generous donors.
+The National Parks Conservation Association led a series of visioning meetings for the Lock in 2016, resulting in the creation of an Ideas Book.
 A National Park Visitor Center is one of the most desired program elements for the site.

 The Minneapolis Park & Recreation Board included a policy directive in its Central Riverfront Regional Park Master Plan, adopted in 2015, recommending a visitor center on the Lock.
 The site abuts Water Works Park and Mill Ruins Park, both owned by the Park Board.
 Friends of the Lock & Dam envisions seamless connectivity between Water Works Park and The Falls, which, if successful, will be perceived and experienced by visitors as one large park.
 The Park Board passed a resolution of support for the City's funding request at the Lock, and committed to coordination.

-Meet Minneapolis, the convention and tourism association, recommends building an iconic visitors center on the Central Riverfront in its tourism master plan, Destination Transformation 2030.
-Meet Minneapolis would have a presence in the facility, which would become a hub of activity and information about what the region has to offer.
+Meet Minneapolis, the convention and tourism association, recommends building an iconic visitor center on the Central Riverfront in its tourism master plan, Destination Transformation 2030.
+The Upper Lock presents the opportunity to do so, and Meet Minneapolis anticipates having a presence in the facility.
+The Upper Lock visitor center will become a natural hub of activity and information about what the region, and the river, has to offer.

-The Minnesota State Legislature is considering the City's request for $1.5 million for predesign in the 2018 legislative session.
+The Minnesota State Legislature considered the City's request for $1.5 million for predesign in the 2018 legislative session.
 In February 2018, Senators Champion, Hayden, and Dziedzic introduced S.F.
 No. 2707: A bill for an act relating to capital investment; appropriating money for Upper St. Anthony Lock redevelopment; authorizing the sale and issuance of state bonds.
 The bill was referred to the Committee on Capital Investment.
+The bill did not succeed.

 Future actions of government at the municipal, state, and federal level will be necessary for The Falls to be implemented.
 Strong coordination is already taking place to establish a critical path for the project with the goal of beginning construction on the project in 2021/2022.